sergatron/ASHRAE---Great-Energy-Predictor-III/README.md

 #### 2. Setup virtual envvironment w/Conda

-NOTE: *requirements.yml* includes the name for virtual environment; this can easily be changed
+NOTE: *requirements.yml* includes the name for virtual environment; this can easily be changed but by default is set to 'ashrae'.
 ```
 conda env create -f requirement.yml
 conda activate ashrae